lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 annotated and pre-formatted datasets from various species are readily available in the package.

-Installation of Bioconductor package is documented in details on the [Bioconductor installation help page](http://bioconductor.org/install/#install-bioconductor-packages).
+Installation of Bioconductor package is documented in detail on the [Bioconductor installation help page](http://bioconductor.org/install/#install-bioconductor-packages).
 This procedure is also applicable to any packages, from